-In this IrishCentral series, we'll look at the process of starting to play an instrument in the traditional Irish style that you'll find in seisiúins around world.
+In this IrishCentral series, we'll look at the process of starting to play an instrument in the traditional Irish style that you'll find in seisiúins around the world.

 This guide is written from a beginner's perspective, by a beginner, and doesn't cover in-depth topics for each instrument.
 In the first part of the series, we looked at choosing an instrument while the second part gave some advice for finding a teacher.